How Ceramic Coatings Work: Detailing Hydrophobic Science Explained

 When anything layers on top of an LSP; such as dirt, topical contamination, or another product, the Hydrophobic properties of that LSP can change.
 Regular vehicle wash schedules assist in keeping vehicle surfaces clear of contaminants.
-This is the only way to ensure surfaces remain hydrophobic for extended periods of time.
+This is the only way to ensure surfaces retain their LSP’s hydrophobic properties for extended periods of time.

 In regards to coatings specifically; often the public, or even some detailers, quickly proclaim a coating has failed when it stops sheeting water.
 This is not entirely the case when investigating the matter at a surface level.
 Most times, a coating “failure” is due to topical contamination or something else layered on top of the coating.
 This may drastically alter the surface energy characteristics of the surface, masking most or all water behavior.

 To Layer, or not to Layer or “Top”, Ceramic Nano Coatings?

 As a wax, Swissvax Concourso is a stunning choice for automotive finishing.
 Its high carnauba content causes vehicles to glow with a sexy cinematic halo around them, creating a gorgeous presence.
-However, if a vehicle has a ceramic nano coating applied to its surface, then even handsome wax is NOT the product you wish to maintain it with.
+However, if a vehicle has a ceramic nano coating applied to its surface, then wax is NOT the correct to maintain it with.
 Even if adding as an additional sacrificial barrier of protection.

 The ONLY thing to ‘layer’ or ‘top’ a coating with is a long term silica sealant or another semi permanent coating product.
 Preferably, a topper product should remain in the same chemical family as the ceramic nano coating.
 Remaining within a chemical family helps ensure the water behavior maintains continuity of surface energy from the base coating and ensures optimal adhesion of the topical product.

 The Fickle Nature of Ceramic Coating Surface Energy